ds-rants/ds-rants/posts/2025/2025_12_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

 This is a for loop in disguise, and you know what happens to people that use for loops around here, don't you?
 Great, at least you seem to have developed enough survival instinct to calm my anger...for now!

-From now on, you will have only one God, and its glorious name is **Vectorization**!
+From now on, you will have only one God, and its glorious name shall be **Vectorization**!
 You will seek its favors at all times when you write _pandas_ code.
 This will be your sole purpose in life, your only hope for salvation.
 You will follow the holy scriptures derived from the mathematical operators or the built-in `.dt` and `.str` accessors.

 You may _**very sparsely**_ consult a scripture from the nearby _NumPy_ church when no solace can be found in the original divine texts.
 Beware: many heretics have abused the alternative scriptures and have fostered a blasphemous, unreadable hybrid, for which mercy compels us to shoot on sight.
-Especially, you will burn at the stake if I see any instance of nested `np.where()`, because we have seen the light of the glorious [case_when in v2.2.0](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.case_when.html) (replacing the venerable [np.select](https://numpy.org/devdocs/reference/generated/numpy.select.html)).
+Especially, you will burn at the stake if I see any instance of nested `np.where()`, because we have seen the light of the glorious [case_when in v2.2.0](https://pandas.pydata.org/docs/reference/api/pandas.Series.case_when.html) (replacing the venerable [np.select](https://numpy.org/devdocs/reference/generated/numpy.select.html)).

 Once you do everything we mentioned so far, your code will be largely free from vomit projections or gangrenous infections.
 As long as you avoid those pitfalls carefully, _pandas_ will become quite fast.